 You will be expected to hand in all assessed coursework and dissertations/projects by a specified date and time.
-This is to ensure fairness to all students who are submitting work.
+This is to ensure fairness to all students.

 If there are valid circumstances preventing you from meeting a deadline, your Director of Studies may grant you an extension to the specified submission date.
-Forms to request an extension are available on the Maths Undergraduate Moodle Zone.
-You will need to describe the circumstances which you feel support your request.
+Forms to request an extension are available from your Department.
+You will need to provide a description of the circumstances which you feel support your request.
 Your Director of Studies may ask you to produce supporting evidence.